mahynski/my_package/README.md

 Go to [https://about.readthedocs.com/](https://about.readthedocs.com/) to link your repo to build and host the documentation automatically!
 The `.readthedocs.yml` file contains the configuration for this which you can adjust as needed.

-Altenatively, you can start the documentation setup fresh using `sphinx-quickstart` in the `docs/` directory:
+Alternatively, you can start the documentation setup fresh using `sphinx-quickstart` in the `docs/` directory:

 ~~~bash
 $ sphinx-quickstart